liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

   final List<Order> userOrders;
 }
 ```
-The session is present in the application state, the centralised state object that we access and update with Redux.
+The session is present in the application state, the centralized state object that we access and update with Redux.

 ```dart
 Class state  {